Entry-Level Occupational Therapy

 *Online or simulated labs will be assessed at the discretion of the Program Director.

-Equivalency exams may be taken in place of certain courses if a grade of B was not achieved.
-Please see the Office of Prior Learning Assessment’s webpage for more information on specific course offerings.
-Straigherline courses will not be accepted for prerequisite courses.
-For grades lower than a B, students may opt to retake the course, complete an equivalency exam (specific subjects only), or petition the faculty to substitute an appropriate course and/or work/life experience.
+Equivalency exams may be taken in place of certain courses if a grade of B- was not achieved.
+Please refer to the Credit for Prior Learning Office for more information on specific course offerings.
+Straighterline courses will not be accepted for prerequisite courses.
+For grades lower than a B-, students may opt to retake the course, complete an equivalency exam (specific subjects only), or petition the faculty to substitute an appropriate course and/or work/life experience.
+Courses below B- will be considered on an individual basis.

 Applicants are required to provide the following materials: